Terms and Conditions

 Please note that the graduation ceremonies of University College of Estate Management are regarded as public events.

 This means that the names of graduands and subjects are published in the graduation programme and audio-visual images of the ceremony are publicly available, e.g., online streaming and ceremony recordings.
-Your degree classification will not be included, nor will it be announced at the ceremony.
+Your degree classification will be included, but it will not be announced at the ceremony.

 The names and awards printed in the programme and supplied to external companies are correct at the time of going to print.